QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     dallas: 1223229

-Suppose that we want to make the information more readable, by capitalizing names and adding commas to mark thousands
+Suppose that we want to make the information more readable, by capitalizing names and adding commas to mark thousands.

 The program `us_cities.py <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/python_essentials/us_cities.py>`__ program reads the data in and makes the conversion:

 .. literalinclude:: /_static/lecture_specific/python_essentials/us_cities.py

-Here ``format()`` is a string method `used for inserting variables into strings <https://docs.python.org/3/library/string.html#formatspec>`_
+Here ``format()`` is a string method `used for inserting variables into strings <https://docs.python.org/3/library/string.html#formatspec>`_.

-The reformatting of each line is the result of three different string methods, the details of which can be left till later
+The reformatting of each line is the result of three different string methods, the details of which can be left till later.

 The interesting part of this program for us is line 2, which shows that

 #.
 The file object ``f`` is iterable, in the sense that it can be placed to the right of ``in`` within a ``for`` loop
 #.
 Iteration steps through each line in the file

-This leads to the clean, convenient syntax shown in our program
+This leads to the clean, convenient syntax shown in our program.

-Many other kinds of objects are iterable, and we'll discuss some of them later on
+Many other kinds of objects are iterable, and we'll discuss some of them later on.

 Looping without Indices
 ------------------------

-One thing you might have noticed is that Python tends to favor looping without explicit indexing
+One thing you might have noticed is that Python tends to favor looping without explicit indexing.

 For example,